 Above all, children need access to age-appropriate news content.
-For a compilation of good choices, see the infographic below.
+A compilation of good choices can be found in the infographic below.
 Adult news can easily overwhelm and frighten children.
 Parents and teachers should keep in touch with children and young people about what they have seen in the media.
 It is often enough to ask interested questions and offer to be a discussion partner.

 Child-friendly search engines

 Unfortunately, drastic portrayals of the war in Ukraine can also be found on the Internet.
 It is important for younger children to have age-appropriate access to the Internet.
 When searching for information, for example, children should use children's search engines such as Frag Finn and Blinde Kuh.
 This is because the common search engines for adults show problematic search results even with strict SafeSearch settings.

 Finally, it can help to teach children and young people that they can defend themselves.
 For example, anyone who is confronted with disturbing content on social media can report this content to the service and thus protect others from this unpleasant experience.
 The saferinternet.at guides provide instructions on how to report content for all major social media services.
 Complaints can be made to jugendschutz.net and the Internet Complaints Office.
 Offer younger children that you can help with a report if it doesn't work yet on your own.

 You will find many other helpful tips on the subject in our info sheets.
 The "Media Education" info sheet is aimed at parents and guardians.
 The "Media Competence" info sheet contains information for educational professionals.